Author(s)

 Online car buying and selling have become increasingly popular over the last several years.
 With reputable and experienced sites like Hemmings, buyers have access to hundreds of vehicles and sellers have exposure to hundreds of interested people—no matter where they are in the United States.

-Discover the benefits of buying or selling a car through Hemmings, as well as how its auctions work, customer reviews and FAQs.
+Discover the benefits of buying or selling a car through Hemmings, as well as how its auctions work, customer reviews, and FAQs.

 What is Hemmings?

-Hemmings has claimed itself to be “The World’s Largest Collector Car Marketplace,” offering a space for individuals to buy or sell collector, classic, muscle, exotic, sports and custom cars, as well as some trucks and SUVs.
-People looking to sell their vehicle can utilize Hemmings’ auction, direct sales through its website or classified advertising online and in print.
+Hemmings is a comprehensive online automotive marketplace founded in 1954 as Hemmings Motor News.
+The site offers a space for individuals to buy or sell collector, classic, muscle, exotic, sports, custom cars, car parts, and services.
+People looking to sell their vehicle can utilize Hemmings’ auction, direct sales through its website, or classified advertising online and in print.

 How does Hemmings work?